cuberoot-sw/cuberoot-sw.github.com/source/_posts/2013-03-01-retweet-and-reply-tweets-in-rails.markdown

 categories:
 ---

-In this blog, we are going to retweet and reply the tweets in Rails Application using `gem twitter` .
+I had to add feature for reply and retweet in [www.rubybeats.com](http://rubybeats.com/) site.

+Here is how I got it done using the `twitter gem` .

+## How to Use :

 Add `gem twitter` in your Gemfile .